 7. They Save A Lot of Their Income

 Many millionaires are known to save (or invest) the majority of their income.
 This goes hand in hand with living below their means.
 While they might not all have a budget simply because they no longer need to, most did follow a budget when their finances were tighter.
 As their income grew, many did not change their spending habits so the extra money went straight to savings and investment accounts.
+These financial habits of millionaires are simple in theory, yet difficult to implement.
 As you earn more money try to avoid changing your lifestyle and spending habits so that you can save more.